 Old Florence Road crossing to HWY 77, mm 123

 Next we came to Freeman Road, where notorious Trail Angel Sequoia was set up in his RV.
-He’s been doing trail magic for spring AZT hikers for 6 years running, earning legendary status among the greats like Apple.
-I’m not supposed to mention his presence so that future hikers may be surprised and/or not expectant but I think he said it was ok to post just on my blog…it’s not like I have the biggest following.
-I can’t but help honor him for all his efforts, after all he held our food cache for the last week plus made us french-press coffee and breakfast burritos.
-If you followed my CDT blog through New Mexico, you’d know that breakfast burritos are a sore subject for me but finally I got a piece of the pie!
+He’d been doing trail magic for spring AZT hikers for 6 years running, earning legendary status among the greats like Apple.
+I wasn’t supposed to mention his presence, so that future hikers may be surprised and/or not expectant but he said it was ok to post just on my blog…it’s not like I have the biggest following, nor was the information in real-time.
+I wanted to honor him for all his efforts, after all, he held our small food cache for the last week, plus made us french-press coffee and breakfast burritos.
+If you read my CDT blog through New Mexico, you’d know that breakfast burritos are a sore subject for me, but finally I got a piece of the pie!
 Thank you so much Sequoia, you are the man!
-We also met a cool hiker named Goose there.
+We also met a cool AZT hiker named Goose.
 Surprisingly, no other AZT hikers came by in the hour or so that we lingered at Camp Sequoia.

-We pressed on, past the prominent nipple of Antelope Peak and down to a wash and well called Beehive, such that the surrounding cliffs resemble the namesake.
+We pressed on, past prominent Antelope Peak and down to a wash to a well called Beehive, such that the surrounding cliffs resemble beehives.
 Here we finally came to our departure point from the AZT.
 Several more AZT hikers were at the tank to bid us adieu as we set out bravely into the unknown.
-We didn’t explain what we were doing so they must have thought we were really lost.
+We didn’t explain that we were hiking a different trail, so they must have thought we were really lost.

-We had discussed our plan going forward as we had come down the wash.
-We had a real complication in regards to Aravaipa Canyon coming up the next day.
-The canyon is managed by the BLM and requires permits, which we still didn’t have.
+We discussed our plan for the night as we came down the wash.
+We had a real complication in regards to Aravaipa Canyon, coming up the next day.
+The canyon was managed by the BLM and required permits, which we didn’t have.
 We’d been trying to get permits for almost 3 months with no luck.
 We’d gone to the Rec.gov website back in January, only to find that every single permit was claimed, which surprised us.
 We kept checking back every week since and never saw anything open up.
-A week ago, we started calling the ranger station but never were able to talk to a person.
+A week before, we started calling the ranger station but never were able to talk to a person.
 The recording just directed us to the website, completely unhelpful.
 Without a permit, we would have to take one of 2 alternates that added 12 miles to the route.
-Plus the canyon is considered one of the highlights of the whole trip.
+The canyon is considered one of the highlights of the whole route.

-With the rain and our return to the realms of civilization, our options for the night had become rather limited.
-I had figured we’d camp somewhere along the road to the canyon but didn’t feel much like hunting for a spot in the rain.
+With the rain and our return to the realms of civilization, our options for the night were rather limited.
+I figured we’d camp somewhere along the road to the canyon, but didn’t feel much like hunting for a spot around private property in the rain.
 As we deliberated our options at the highway, a car turned into the side road and disappeared.
 A few seconds later, it was back, pulling alongside us.
-A sweet little lady rolled down the window and asked if we were hikers.
-Shirley invited us to get in and she’d drive us to Mammoth, the nearest town.
+A sweet lady rolled down the window and asked if we were hikers.
+Shirley offered to drive us to Mammoth, the nearest town.
 Sometimes the momentum of a situation just carries you along to the next step, and so we went with it.
-Shirley was one of the cutest rides I’ve ever gotten, recalling memories of a grandma that picked me up in New Zealand when I was struggling along the road to town with a case of food poisoning.
+Shirley was one of the nicest rides I’ve ever gotten, recalling memories of a grandma that picked me up in New Zealand when I was struggling along the road to town with a case of food poisoning.

-I’ll never get over how such kind people will go out of there way to deliver wet hikers to a safe space.
+I’ll never get over how such kind people will go out of there way to deliver wet hikers to safe places.
 She was just driving home from her job as the school librarian and went back the opposite direction to drop us off at the lodge in town.
 On the way, her daughter called on the bluetooth and we had a very funny conversation about her mom picking up strange hitchhikers.
 We tried to assure her that her mom was safe and so greatly appreciated.
-Shirley, you are yet another amazing angel to detail in my book.
+Shirley, was yet another amazing trail angel to detail in my book.

 Back at the lodge, night had set in and we were ready to crash.
 The rain had stopped but it was so cold outside.
-The room was tiny and rustic but hey, how can I complain.
+The room was tiny and rustic but hey, how could I complain.
 We had to fill a bucket to flush the toilet and the hot water was very finicky but mostly things worked.
 Beggars can’t be choosers and even more so, thru-hikers can put up with just about anything.
-I’ve slept in a sheep shed after all.
-Yet another crazy ending to a diverse day.
+I’d once slept in a sheep shed, after all.
+Yet another funny ending to a diverse day.